clovr/vappio/vappio-docs/docs/api/intro.rst

 works on EC2 and Nimbus based infrastructures.

-This document provides the description of the API that a ``vappio`` implementation is expected to adhere to.
+This document provides the description of the API that a ``vappio`` implementation is expected to adhere.
 A command line and webservice based API is shown.

 The command line API
 --------------------